Poincar\'e inequalities and rigidity for actions on Banach spaces: Hyperbolic groups

 Then $H^1(G,\pi)=0$.

 In other words, the $H^1(G,\pi)$ vanishes with probability 1 for representations bounded by $\sqrt{2}$. \end{thm} We remark, that in (\ref{equation : lambda_1 for random graphs}), $\kappa_2(S,\RR)$ tends to 1 as $\deg\to \infty$.
 Thus the above upper bound on the norm of the representation is $\sqrt{2}$ with probability 1.
 On the other hand, Shalom showed that the $\operatorname{Sp}(n,1)$ has non-trivial cohomology with respect to some uniformly bounded representations (unpublished).
+The same property for hyperbolic groups is conjectured by Shalom and our Theorem \ref{theorem: vanishing hyperbolic and Banach Mazur distanc} shows that one can extend property (T) to class of representations.

-It is not known whether a similar fact holds for hyperbolic groups.
-M.~Cowling proposed to define a numerical invariant of a hyperbolic group by setting $\inf \{ \sup_{g\in G}\Vert \pi_g\Vert\colon H^1(G,\pi)=0\}$.
+We also note that M.~Cowling proposed to define a numerical invariant of a hyperbolic group by setting $\inf \{ \sup_{g\in G}\Vert \pi_g\Vert \colon H^1(G,\pi)\neq 0\}$.
 Theorem \ref{theorem: vanishing hyperbolic and Banach Mazur distanc} gives a uniform lower bound of $\sqrt{2}$ on such an invariant, with probability 1, for hyperbolic groups in the Gromov model.

-Theorem \ref{thm: formula for p for hyperbolic} brings us to another interesting application.
+Theorem \ref{thm: formula for p for hyperbolic} brings us to another interesting connection.
 Pansu \cite{pansu-conformal} defined a quasi-isometry invariant of a hyperbolic group, called the conformal dimension, to be the number

-where $\dim_{\operatorname{Haus}}$ denotes the Hausdorff dimension, $\partial G$ denotes the boundary of the hyperbolic group and $d_v$ denotes any visual metric on $\partial G$.
+where $\dim_{\operatorname{Haus}}$ denotes the Hausdorff dimension, $\partial G$ denotes the Gromov boundary of the hyperbolic group $G$ and $d_v$ denotes any visual metric on $\partial G$.
 We refer to \cite{kapovich-benakli} for a brief overview of conformal dimension of boundaries of hyperbolic groups.
 Bourdon and Pajot \cite{bourdon-pajot} showed that a hyperbolic group acts by affine isometries without fixed points on $L_p(G)$ for $p$ greater than the conformal dimension of $\partial G$.
 Combining this with vanishing of cohomology as studied here we see, that if $H^1(G,\pi)$ vanishes for all isometric representations on $L_p$ then